pygame/pygame/doc/capi/base.rst

   Converts radians to degrees.
 The own implementation will only be used, if no system-specific one was found.

+.. cfunction:: ARGB_2_RGBA(a)

+  Converts a 32-bit unsigned integer value from an 0xAARRGGBB layout to a 32-bit unsigned integer value using an 0xRRGGBBAA layout.

+.. cfunction:: RGBA_2_ARGB(a)

+  Converts a 32-bit unsigned integer value from an 0xRRGGBBAA layout to a 32-bit unsigned integer value using an 0xAARRGGBB layout.

 .. cfunction:: ADD_LIMIT(q,v,lower,upper)
                SUB_LIMIT(q,v,lower,upper)